You won’t be missing the potatoes or carbs with these Keto French Fries! Healthy veggies in a french fry disguise the whole family will love!

-I mean, if a meat and potatoes man is down with fries that aren’t actually fries, I think that’s a huge win, no?
+If Mr. FFF, a meat and potatoes man, is down with fries that aren’t actually fries, I think that’s a huge win, no?

-I promise once you throw these on the side of some cajun burgers or a healthy burger in a bowl you won’t be missing the deep fried potatoy-ness either.
-No longing for some crispy oven sweet potato fries from you!
+I promise, once you throw these on the side of some cajun burgers or a healthy burger in a bowl, you won’t be missing the deep-fried potato-ness either.
+No longing for some crispy oven-baked sweet-potato fries from you!

-Ok friends, so I’m pretty sure it can be said without ANY pushback at all that everyone loves french fries.
-They’re hot and crispy, they’re satisfying for the body AND the soul… what’s not to love about them?!
-Here on the blog, we have everything from air fryer sweet potato fries to air fryer potato wedges and beyond!
-HOWEVER, if you are following a keto diet or eating plan, you are probably really missing them right now because fries can be very high in carbohydrates.
-That’s why I have a low carb spin on one of your favorite foods today: enter in my keto french fries substitute!
+Everyone loves french fries.
+They’re hot and crispy, they’re satisfying for the body AND the soul… what’s not to love about them?
+Here on the blog, we have everything, including air fryer sweet potato fries, air fryer potato wedges and beyond!
+However, if you are following a keto diet or eating plan, you are probably really missing them right now because fries can be very high in carbohydrates.
+That’s why I have a low-carb spin on one of your favorite foods: enter my keto french fries substitute!
 They are made with rutabaga instead of white potatoes to cut down on carbs but NOT on flavor.
-Here’s what you’ll need to make these low carb french fries:
+Here’s what you’ll need:

 How to cut a Rutabaga for French Fries Keto

 Preparing your rutabaga to be cooked into hot, crispy and DELISH french fries is similar to how you would prepare white potatoes or sweet potatoes.
 Simply cut off both ends of the rutabaga and peel it completely.
 Next, cut the rutabaga into circles and then chop the circles into sticks.
-Now you’re ready to cook up your keto french fries recipe!
+Now you’re ready to cook!

 How to make Keto French Fries